 4. Bath skyline walk, Somerset

-A varied walk around the outskirts of Bath passing the National Trust Prior Park Landscape Garden (open, including Tea Shed, on Boxing Day).
+A varied walk around the outskirts of Bath passing the National Trust Prior Park Landscape Garden (open on Boxing Day).
 Elsewhere on the walk you can play on the Family Discovery Trail on Claverton Down and enjoy Bathampton Wood.

 There are many walks to choose from around Winchombe, as befits its ‘Walkers Welcome’ status.
 The walk up to Belas Knap is a great option for first time visitors with lovely views and a hill to get your heart rate going!